VeriSphereVSP/docs/whitepaper.md

 ## 1. Abstract

 VeriSphere is a decentralized knowledge-staking protocol that turns truth discovery into a competitive economic game.
 Users make claims, challenge claims, and **stake VSP tokens** to signal confidence — earning when they align with consensus and burning when they don’t.
-In short: **put your money where your mouth is**.
+In short: it's the game of **put your money where your mouth is**.

 Unlike content platforms that rely on moderators or opaque algorithms, VeriSphere is driven by open incentives and transparent math.
 Every assertion is a post on-chain; every agreement or challenge is backed by stake; and evidence can be linked between posts with contextual staking to strengthen or weaken claims.
 Accurate, well-supported ideas gain visibility and earn rewards.
 Weak or false claims lose stake and fade.